SubstructureOne/kestrel-docs/docs/intro.md

 up automatically without the need for upfront investment or a proper business model.

-More enterprising users can pre-fund an account for their application and define rules that allow users to experience a "free tier".
+More enterprising creators can pre-fund an account for their application and define rules that allow users to experience a "free tier".
 In fact, you can even take an existing Kestrel application and redeploy it with your own business model using tiers, subscription pricing, or whatever you think will